Configuração do HA

 This will be used as our VIP.

-everything again in the same file like we did before and replace it with the
+like we did before and replace it with following lines:

 Ubuntu